kittykatattack/learningPixi/README.md

 efficient way to create sprites from tilesets.
 This is where a **texture atlas** becomes really useful.
 A texture atlas is a JSON data file that contains the positions and sizes of sub-images on a matching tileset PNG image.
 If you use a texture atlas, all you need to know about the sub-image you want to display is its name.
-You can arrange your tileset images in any order and, and the JSON file will keep track of their sizes and positions for you.
+You can arrange your tileset images in any order and the JSON file will keep track of their sizes and positions for you.
 This is really convenient because it means the sizes and positions of tileset images aren’t hard-coded into your game program.
 If you make changes to the tileset, like adding images, resizing them, or removing them, just re-publish the JSON file and your game will use that data to display the correct images.
 You won’t have to make any changes to your game code.

 Pixi is compatible with a standard JSON texture atlas format that is output by a popular software tool called [Texture